a

 Southbound backpackers on the Tahoe to Yosemite Trail route turn Southwest from the Carson Gap to pass through the heart of the Carson Pass Management Area, which is centered on the magnificent Round Top and Sisters massif.

 Tahoe to Yosemite Trail hikers are heading South across Round Top and The Sisters to pass through the El Dorado National Forest administered Western Mokelumne Wilderness to Lake Alpine.
 This route crosses the Western flank of the Sierra Nevada on its way South towards Tuolumne Meadows in Yosemite.
-You would be hiking South on the other side of the mountain, the Eastern Flank, if you had chosen to hike the Pacific Crest Trail route South out of the Tahoe Basin via Carson Pass.
-Hiking South from Carson Pass on the Pacific Crest Trail route brings you around the perimeter of the Carson Pass Management Area.
+We would be hiking South on the other side of the mountain, the Eastern Flank, if we had chosen to hike the Pacific Crest Trail route South out of the Tahoe Basin via Carson Pass instead of the TYT.
+Hiking South from Carson Pass on the Pacific Crest Trail route brings us around the perimeter of the Carson Pass Management Area.

-Tahoe to Yosemite Trail hikers walk through the heart of the Carson Pass Management Area over Round Top and past Fourth of July Lake, or possibly Winnemucca Lake, depending on the route you selected as you passed through the Carson Gap on your way over to Summit City Creek.
+Tahoe to Yosemite Trail hikers walk through the heart of the Carson Pass Management Area over Round Top and past Fourth of July Lake, or possibly Winnemucca Lake, depending on which route we select to make our way from the Carson Gap into Summit City City's awesome canyon.

 Through Hiker Permits

-As you are a hiker passing through multiple National Forests on your way South to Mount Whitney, each subsequent National Forest and Wilderness Area you pass through must honor your original permit.
-You do not have to get any additional permits after obtaining your permit from the issuing authority of your trailhead.
 Well, right now, in 2012 at least.
-For a while the Whitney Zone was requiring that all permits issued with an exit through the Whitney Portal have a "Whitney Stamp" issued by them.
+For a while the Whitney Zone was requiring that all permits issued with an exit through the Whitney Portal have a "Whitney Stamp," only issued by them.
 That policy ended a number of years ago.
+It did not last long.
 I've got a "Whitney Stamp" on one of my Tahoe to Whitney permits from that era.
 At this time there are no "pre-restrictions" for special zones that I am aware of.

-Post up if you are aware of any "double" permit zones in the Sierra Nevada Mountains between Lake Tahoe and Mount Whitney.
+Post up here if you are aware of any "double" permit zones in the Sierra Nevada Mountains between Lake Tahoe and Mount Whitney.
+Or here for anything pertaining to the El Dorado National Forest of interest.

 The nice folks at the Carson Pass Management Area are very hard-ass about getting permits from them for trips into the CPMA, but they must honor permits issued by other National Forests.